 - Feeling tired and rundown (fatigue)

-- Abdominal pain
+- Joint and/or muscle pain

 - Loss of appetite